alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 dagster-dbt==0.22.0
 dagster-webserver==1.6.0
 ```
-Now, let's focus on creating a Dexter project.
-Dexter provides a super simple way to create a project for an existing DBT project.
+Now, let's focus on creating a Dagster project.
+Dagster provides a super simple way to create a project for an existing DBT project.
 I'll copy and paste this command into my terminal and walk you through it step-by-step.
 Please do the same.
 Just copy and paste, and let's see what happens.

 ```sh
 (dbt_env) ➜  DataEngineer_dbt_Bootcamp git:(main) ✗ dagster-dbt project scaffold --project-name dbt_dagster_project --dbt-project-dir=dbtlearn
 ```

-We are executing dexter-dbt. dexter-dbt is a project we've installed as a PIP package.
+We are executing Dagster-dbt.
+Dagster-dbt is a project we've installed as a PIP package.
 We've installed everything from the requirements DXP5 into our virtual environment.
-The command essentially asks Dexter to create a new project.
-I'll name my project dbt-dexter-project, but you can choose any name you prefer.
+The command essentially asks Dagster to create a new project.
+I'll name my project dbt-Dagster-project, but you can choose any name you prefer.
 I will also specify that my DBT project folder is dbt-learn.
-After pressing Enter, it may take a second or two, and then our Dexter project will be ready and running.
+After pressing Enter, it may take a second or two, and then our Dagster project will be ready and running.

 One important note: we specified the DBT project as `= dbt_learn` because that is my DBT project.
 If you look at it in dbt_learn, you'll see all the necessary files and folders.